R2Northstar/NorthstarDocs/docs/Modding/reference/respawn/native_server/convars.md

 ## Getters

+!!! cpp-function "string GetConVarString( string cv )"

-> Gets the value of a convar as a string
+  Gets the value of a convar as a string

+!!! cpp-function "int GetConVarInt( string cv )"

-> Gets the value of a convar as an integer
+  Gets the value of a convar as an integer

+!!! cpp-function "float GetConVarFloat( string cv )"

-> Gets the value of a convar as a float
+  Gets the value of a convar as a float

+!!! cpp-function "bool GetConVarBool( string cv )"

-> Gets the value of a convar as a boolean
+  Gets the value of a convar as a boolean

+!!! cpp-function "bool EverythingUnlockedConVarEnabled()"

 ## Setters

+!!! cpp-function "void SetConVarString( string cv, string value )"

-> Sets the value of a convar with a string
+  Sets the value of a convar with a string

+!!! cpp-function "void SetConVarInt( string cv, int value )"

-> Sets the value of a convar with an integer
+  Sets the value of a convar with an integer

+!!! cpp-function "void SetConVarFloat( string cv, float value )"

-> Sets the value of a convar with a float
+  Sets the value of a convar with a float

+!!! cpp-function "void SetConVarBool( string cv, bool value )"

-> Sets the value of a convar with a boolean
+  Sets the value of a convar with a boolean

+!!! cpp-function "void SetConVarToDefault( string cv )"

-> Sets the value of a convar to its internal default value
+  Sets the value of a convar to its internal default value